Introduction to C++ Programming

 }

 Operators are unique class of functions that accept one or more parameters and return an altered result.
 It is a symbol that instructs the compiler to carry out the logical and mathematical operations.
-Operators in C++ can be
+The following operators are usable in C++:

 Common logical operators include: